traefik/traefik/docs/content/getting-started/faq.md

 Once a TLS certificate has been selected as the "best" TLS certificate for a server name, it is cached for an hour, avoiding the selection process for further connections.

-Nonetheless, if a new configuration is applied, the cache is reset.
+Nonetheless, when a new configuration is applied, the cache is reset.

 ## What does the "field not found" error mean?